mrismanaziz/Reforestation/README.md

-## I gave my friend 10 puns hoping that one of them would make him laugh.
-Sadly, no pun in ten did.
+## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.